All Episodes

 What is this?

-Uh saying the NAALCP is gonna give the N-word a funeral.
+You see, the NAALCP is going to give the N-word a funeral.

-Yeah, the symbolic funeral for the N-word at their convention in July as part of its national stop campaign to end the prevalence of racist and sexist language images and concepts in the uh in the media.
+Yeah, a symbolic funeral for the N-Word at their convention in July as part of its national stop campaign to end the prevalence of racist and sexist language images and concepts in the media.

-Also gonna push for minority hires on cable network, which means uh MSNBC.
+Also going to push for minority hires on cable network, which means MSNBC.

 Here it is.